 - Qualified institution.
 The scholarship has to be awarded for classes taken at an educational institution.
 The institution must maintain a faculty, a curriculum and a regularly enrolled body of students at the place where it conducts its educational activities.

 - Qualified expenses.
 The scholarship money must be used to pay for tuition and fees at the qualified educational institution.
 It can also cover fees, books, required equipment or supplies.
+Learn more about qualified higher education expenses here.

 - Qualified courses.
 The student must be working toward a degree at the school.
 Scholarship money spent on continuing education or auditing of courses counts as taxable income.